CampaignChain/campaignchain-docs/developer/cookbook/connect_a_new_online_channel.rst

                 default:

 Notice the name of the Symfony route for creating a new channel.
-The corresponding URL and controller is defined in the bundle's auto-generated *routing.yml* file, as shown below:
+The corresponding URL and controller is defined in the module's auto-generated *routing.yml* file, as shown below:

 .. code-block:: yaml